League of Legends Champions Korea: LCK era (since 2015)

 LCK Spring 2015 marked the debut of the league operating under its new format and identity.
 A newly minted SK Telecom T1, a product of the prior year's merger between SK Telecom T1 K and SK Telecom T1 S, swept the calendar year by winning both LCK Spring 2015 and LCK Summer 2015.

 SK Telecom T1 retained their crown in LCK Spring 2016, becoming the first team in competition history to win three consecutive titles.
-Their streak of dominance was ended in LCK Summer 2016 by ROX Tigers, who became only the second team to win the league since its restructuring.
+Their streak of dominance was ended in LCK Summer 2016 by ROX Tigers (currently Hanwha Life Esports), who became only the second team to win the league since its restructuring.

 SK Telecom T1 won their sixth title as an organization on 22 April 2017, by defeating KT Rolster in the finals of LCK Spring 2017.
 In LCK Summer 2017 Finals, Longzhu Gaming won their first title on 26 August 2017 after defeating the spring winner SK Telecom T1.

 Longzhu Gaming rebranded to Kingzone DragonX following the 2017 World Championship, and they defended their title in LCK 2018 Spring by defeating the Afreeca Freecs. kt Rolster won the LCK Summer 2018 championship, defeating Griffin in the finals.

 SK Telecom T1 won the LCK Spring 2019 title after defeating Griffin in the finals with 3–0.
 This marked the seventh LCK title for SK Telecom T1.
 On 31 August 2019, SK Telecom T1 once again defeated Griffin in the finals with a score of 3–1.
 This was their eighth championship title, and also their back-to-back LCK title in 2019.